Snowboard Accessories - what to get and how to choose

 Edge tuner, or detuner, depending on how you want to use it.
 Get one that can do sides and base and where you can set the desired edge angle.

 Metal preserver or just some grease, to prevent the edges from rusting when you put the board away.

 Base filler to fill any holes or scratches you make to your snowboards base.

 Base filler applying pistol/lighter the pistol is for the pro or the aficionado, a simple lighter and a little patience will get the job done too, but on bases of any color other than black it won't look as good because the transparent or colored base filler usually burns and some black spots get to the base of your board.

-Some other accessories that may get you some more comfort, fun and skills are: Action camera to keep some memories.
-Insoles they can be moldable and adapted to your feet, they can have a battery to keep them warm.
-Ear plugs for your helmet ear pads, light years more comfortable than any phones.
-Training accessories, they can keep you tuned but also entertained.
-Bags / racks will make it easy to travel and to keep your snowboard stuff organized.
-Grip-pads to make your snowboard less slippery for the unattached foot.
+Some other accessories that may get you some more comfort, fun and skills are: Action camerato keep some memories of your snowboarding sessions.
+Insolesfor your snowboard boots, they can be moldable and adapted to your feet.
+Some have a battery to keep them warm.
+Ear plugsfor your helmets ear pads, light years more comfortable than any phones.
+Training accessories, they can keep you in shape and tuned, but also entertained.
+Board bags / rackswill make it easy to travel and to keep your snowboard stuff organized.
+Grip-padsto make your snowboard less slippery for the unattached foot.